vyvy3n/DLforGenomics/README.md

 ### Introduction
 Noncoding genomic variations constitute the majority of disease and other trait-associated single-nucleotide polymorphisms (SNPs), but characterizing their functional effects remains a challenge.

-The paper presents a deep learning-based algorithmic framework, [DeepSEA](http://deepsea.princeton.edu/job/analysis/create/),  for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
+The deep learning-based algorithmic framework [DeepSEA](http://deepsea.princeton.edu/job/analysis/create/) can predict the chromatin effects of sequence alterations with single nucleotide sensitivity.
 DeepSEA’s capability of utilizing flanking context sequences information enables context-specific sequence feature extraction, Sequence Profiler, which performs "in silico saturated mutagenesis" analysis for discovering informative sequence features within any sequence.

 ### Model
 - DeepSEA uses classic CNN model, three convolution layers with 320, 480 and 960 kernels, respectively.
 The output is scaled by Sigmoid function.